Legal Analytics for Consumer Protection

 Lex Machina’s Legal Analytics for Consumer Protection Litigation enables attorneys and companies to make data-driven decisions about federal consumer protection case strategy and tactics.
 Now you can use quantified insights into the behavior of district court judges, opposing parties, and opposing counsel to gain competitive advantage in consumer protection litigation.

 Lex Machina’s consumer protection data lets you analyze federal consumer protection case timing, resolutions, damages, remedies, and findings.
-Our case set covers two major areas of law: consumer finance and unfair or deceptive trade practices.
+Our case set covers three major areas of law: consumer finance, unfair or deceptive trade practices, and data breach.
 Consumer finance includes litigation over debt collection, credit reporting, truth in lending practices, and other related state and federal statutes.
 Unfair or deceptive trade practices cover federal and state statutes involving fraud, deception, abuse of consumer information, government enforcement actions, and consumer privacy.
+Data breach concerns the inadvertent or unauthorized disclosure of consumer data.

 Statutory Damages, Enhanced / Trebled Damages, Compensatory Damages, Punitive Damages, Restitution, Civil Money Penalties, Settled Claim Damages, and Approved Class Action Settlement